 The proposed Port Arthur Pipeline Louisiana Connector will transport and provide natural gas to the proposed Port Arthur LNG liquefaction project.

-Cameron, Calcasieu, Beauregard, Allen, Evangeline and St. Landry Parishes, Louisiana; Orange and Jefferson Counties, Texas
+Cameron, Calcasieu, Beauregard, Louisiana; Orange and Jefferson Counties, Texas

-The proposed Port Arthur Pipeline Louisiana Connector (PAPLC) project will provide an additional, reliable solution to transport natural gas as a feed gas source to the proposed Port Arthur Liquefaction Project.
+The proposed Port Arthur Pipeline Louisiana Connector (PAPLC) project will provide a reliable solution to transport natural gas as a feed gas source to the proposed Port Arthur Liquefaction Project.

 The PAPLC project will be owned and operated by Port Arthur Pipeline with a total operating capacity of approximately 2.0 billion cubic feet per day (Bcfd).

-Development of the Port Arthur Liquefaction Project and the PAPLC project is contingent upon completing the required commercial agreements, securing all necessary permits and approvals, obtaining financing and incentives, achieving other customary conditions, reaching a final investment decision and other factors associated with the investments.
+Development the PAPLC project is contingent upon completing the required commercial agreements, securing all remaining minor permits and approvals, obtaining financing and incentives, achieving other customary conditions, reaching a final investment decision and other factors associated with the investments.